Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 \subsection{Ablation Study}

-An ablation study is conducted to investigate the contribution of all the components in our proposed QGCA model, including the intra-modal query graph, the positional encoding, the cross-modal attention module, and the cross-gating module.
+We investigate the contribution of all the components in our CGI model by the ablation studies, including the intra-modal query graph, the positional encoding, the cross-modal attention module, and the cross-gating module.
 Specifically, the following variants of our model are generated by removing one or two components at a time.
-TAG is used as the baseline here. \begin{itemize} \item QGCA (w/o.CG): We eliminate the cross-gating module of our mdoel.
-That is, the outputs of the cross-modal attention module are directly adopted for learning and grounding. \item QGCA (w/o.PE): For the full model, we remove from the query graph the positional encoding parts that provides temporal sequential information to nodes. \item QGCA (w/o.QG): We then disgard the intra-modal query graph from the full QGCA model.
-Note that the PE is naturally removed since it is employed in the query graph. \item QGCA (w/o.QG and CG): We finally remove the query graph and cross-gating together, and only use the cross-modal attention module. \end{itemize}
+TAG is used as the baseline here. \begin{itemize} \item CGI (w/o.CG): We eliminate the cross-gating module of our model.
+That is, the outputs of the cross-modal attention module are directly adopted for learning and grounding. \item CGI (w/o.PE): For the full model, we remove from the query graph the positional encoding parts that provide temporal sequential information to nodes. \item CGI (w/o.QG): We then disgard the intra-modal query graph from the full CGI model.
+Note that the PE is naturally removed since it is employed in the query graph. \item CGI (w/o.QG and CG): We finally remove the query graph and cross-gating together, and only use the cross-modal attention module. \end{itemize}